 Believing the rights protected by the First Amendment transcend political ideologies, I introduced H. Res.
 307, a resolution that expresses the sense of the House of Representatives that free speech zones are inherently at odds with the First Amendment and that urges institutions of higher education to defend and protect the open exchange of ideas.
 We must support the open exchange of conservative and liberal ideals and a diverse set of viewpoints between the two.
 If our colleges and universities protect and foster the free and open exchange of ideas, our society will be better off as a result.

 With a rapidly changing global economy, it is essential that American workers have the skills and training necessary to succeed.
 Congress took a significant step to help workers when it passed the Workforce Innovation and Investment Act (WIOA), originally named The SKILLS Act, in the 113th Congress.
 This important law consolidates ineffective programs, cuts bureaucracy, and provides more flexible job training services.
 For the 115th Congress, I am a cosponsor for H.R.
 2353, the Strengthening Career and Technical Education for the 21st Century Act, which reauthorizes the Carl D. Perkins Career and Technical Education Act.
-This important legislation, which helps ensure technical education is focused on meeting the needs of local communities and local employers, passed the House and is currently in the Senate awaiting consideration.
-I hope we will continue working to improve CTE and ensure we have enough skilled Americans to fill our economy’s future employment needs.
+This important measure will help ensure technical education is focused on meeting the needs of local communities and local employers and I was proud President Trump signed H.R.
+2353 into law on July 31, 2018.